martinfuchs/DepthKit/README.md

 Congratulations, you've now sensed the actual structure of your camera lenses to create a model.
 With this we can now determine the relationship between the two lenses.

 #### RGBDCapture: Calibrate Correspondence
 **Navigate to the second tab, labelled Calibrate Correspondence**.
-Now that we have the lens models from the first tab, we can calculate the spatial relationship of the cameras.
-With both cameras, we are going to capture the checkerboard at four varying depths.
-From this point onwards it is important to maintain the camera positions relative to each other (hence the fancy mounting system!).
+Now that we have the lens models from the first tab, we can determine the spatial relationship between the cameras.
+With both cameras we are going to capture the checkerboard at four varying depths.
 If you are using the laser cut mount, you can able to pivot the sensor up and down in order to match the field if view to the video camera's lens.
-Ideally the video camera will be able to see everything the depth sensor can see, with a little bit of margin on the top and bottom Set the checkerboard a few feet away from the camera, positioned a few
+Ideally the video camera will be able to see everything the depth sensor can see, with a little bit of margin on the top and bottom, and to the sides.
+Set the checkerboard a few feet away from the camera, using the view finder, position the top of the board flush with the top of the view.
+Next, while looking at the capture application, adjust the sensor's angle on the mount until the view matches, error on the low side to allow for color camera to see a bit above what the sensor sees.

-<TIGHT SHOT OF MOUNT ADJUSTMENT>

-Make sure your cameras are positioned such that you can see the entire checkerboard in each quadrant of both camera frames.
-You may need to adjust your hardware mount to achieve this position.
-Do this by looking at the live view on the camera and the capture application and comparing the edges until they match or at least the color information completely covers the depth.
 Depending on your lens you may find that your color information appears inside your depth camera’s field of view.
 There may be some compromises to be made here!
-The laser cut mounting solution allows for minute adjustment of the depth sensors angles using the pivot screws
+The laser cut mounting solution allows for minute adjustment of the depth sensors angles using the pivot screws Lock down the mount again, and know that from this point onwards it is important to maintain the camera positions relative to each other (hence the fancy mounting system!).

+<TIGHT SHOT OF MOUNT ADJUSTMENT>

+Now that we've matched the views, we need to take corresponding images of the checkerboard from the two cameras to determine how they sit.
 Looking back at the capture page, with the checkerboard in each quadrant, you need to capture three images, _one short video clip from the video camera_, _one depth impression_ from the sensor, and one _infrared view of the checkerboard_ from the sensor.
-This is where the diffuse IR light is important, so make sure that is handy.
+This is where the IR light diffuser is important, so make sure that is handy before beginning.
+A second pair of hands is helpful at this step too.

-- Set the checkerboard centered, in front of the lens.
+- First, set the checkerboard centered, in front of the lens.
-- Focus the video camera and take a short clip.
+- Focus the video camera on the board and take a short clip.
-- In the RGBCapture app click the thumbnail of the depth image in the top right.
-This will capture a snapshot of the image from the sensor.
+- Being very careful not to move the rig at all, go back to the RGBCapture app and click the thumbnail of the depth image.
+This will capture a snapshot of the image for correspondence to the video clip you just took.
-- Diffuse the IR projector (farthest left circle of on the face of the sensor, the one with the red sparkles) using the rolling paper, tissue, or clothe.
-The red dots should show up in the preview and see the checkerboard clearerly in the second thumbnail.
-Observe that the graininess disappears from the camera preview, and red dots appear in the corners of the squares on the checkerboard.
-Click the second tile to capture an image whilst the red dots are in show – you may need extra hands at this point.
+- Diffuse the IR projector with the paper or cloth, its the farthest left lens of on the face of the sensor, the one with the red sparkles coming out.
+Observe that the graininess disappears from the camera preview, and red dots appear in the corners of the squares on the checkerboard in the preview.
+Click the second tile to capture an image whilst the red dots are in show.
+- If the checkerboard is too dark, it means you need more ambient IR light.
+Get closer to the window, or shine a hot light on it from far away.
+It's important that the board is illuminated evenly.

-Repeat this process with the checkerboard at four slightly different depths away from the camera pair.
+Repeat this process with the checkerboard at four different depths away from the cameras.
 The idea is to fill up an imaginary box of checkerboard points in the 3D space in front of the camera.
-This helps to best interpret the relationship between the two cameras that will hold up at all distances from the lens.

-Once you've captured all four sets, download the video clips from the camera and drop them into a new folder the working directory you set before.
+This helps to best interpret the relationship between the two cameras that will work at all distances from the lens.
+Once you've captured all four sets, download the video clips from the camera and drop them into a new folder in the working directory you set before.
 One at a time, drag the video files into their corresponding rectangular tiles in the application next to the corresponding depth and IR thumbnails taken from the device.

-With four triplets ready, click ‘Generate RGB/Depth Correspondence’.
-If you get an error, try excluding a few of the image sets as they may be throwing the model off.
-This means the algorithm was unable to find an exact fit for the selected checkerboard pairs.
-Just like last time, excluding images will help in this situation.
+With four sets of three images complete, click ‘Generate RGB/Depth Correspondence’.
+If you get an error it means the algorithm was unable to find an exact fit for the selected checkerboard pairs try hitting 'ignore' to excluding a few of the image sets as bad apples may be throwing model calculation off.
+Just like before, excluding images may help in this situation.
 Click ‘Ignore’ on all but one of the images, and attempt to Generate RGB/Depth Correspondence again.
 When you find an image that allows the process to complete successfully, try combining it with other images.

-NOTE: There is some randomness in the algorithm, so it helps to try the same combinations a few times just to see if it “guesses” a better start place.
-This part can be very tricky.
+There is some randomness in the algorithm, so it helps to try the same combinations a few times just to see if it “guesses” a better start place.

-When the correspondence is successful, in the right hand window will appear a 3D scene which is a combination of the depth and color camera data!
+< Good CALIBRATION IMAGES >

 By pressing the left and right arrows you can cycle through previews of the four checkerboard calibrations.
 If it’s correct, you’ll see the checkerboard image data pixels (in black and white) mapped cleanly onto the depth model of the same image.
-You’ll also see colored dots floating in space near corresponding to the checkerboard depth planes.
+You’ll also see corresponding colored dots floating in space near corresponding to the checkerboard depth planes.
 Some dots are missing from the grid pattern, as they were removed as outliers while generating the calibration.
-An ideal calibration will contain mostly complete dot grids from at least three different sets of colors.
-It’s rare to get dots from all four correspondences included, but by cycling through all four tests the checkerboards should be visibly well aligned
+An ideal calibration will contain dots from at least three different sets of colors.
+By cycling through all tests checkerboards sets, the checkerboard image should be visibly well aligned to the depth data.
-You can navigate the scene using the following controls:

-< Good CALIBRATION IMAGES >

-The camera is set up as a video-game style WASD first-person camera, using the following controls
+You can navigate the scene using the following controls:The camera is set up as a video-game style WASD first-person camera, using the following controls
 <table>
     <tr>
         <td style="font-weight:bold">Function</td><td style="font-weight:bold">Shortcut</td>